makman568/algofun/pq/traffic/consensus_traffic.md

 - `cert_votes`: The total count of unique cert votes observed by the node in that round.
 - `obsolete_votes`: The count of votes that were received by the node but ignored because they were for a step that was already completed.

-## 8. Comparison of Empirical Data with Theory
+## 8. Empirical Support for Theoretical Model

-The collected data provides a real-world basis to validate our model.
+The collected data supports our theoretical model.
 As predicted in Part II, the observed message counts are statistically lower than the theoretical maximums due to protocol optimizations.

 | Phase       | Theoretical Expectation | Observed Empirical Range | Consistent with Theory + Optimization? |
 |-------------|-------------------------|--------------------------|----------------------------------------|